rust-lang/rfcs/text/1122-language-semver.md

 - Destructors semantics:
   - We plan to stop zeroing data and instead use marker flags on the stack, as specified in [RFC 320].
-This may affect destructors that rely on ovewriting memory or using the `unsafe_no_drop_flag` attribute.
+This may affect destructors that rely on overwriting memory or using the `unsafe_no_drop_flag` attribute.
   - Currently, panicking in a destructor can cause unintentional memory leaks and other poor behavior (see [#14875], [#16135]).
 We are